-Select a publishing tool¶
+Select a publishing tool or service¶

-Bespoke (In House Applications)¶
+Bespoke (In House Applications):¶

 Organisations with internal technical expertise and capacity may decide to generate their own mechanisms for converting their data into IATI data.
 This can be done by developing internal systems and processes so that data is pulled together from internal management and finance systems to create XML data.
 This requires technical knowledge of both XML and the organisation’s internal systems in order to create a programme to achieve this.
 This can be done with either internal technical expertise or by bringing in consultants to develop a bespoke package.